google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

     <tr>
       <td><b>Why?</b></td>
       <td>
-  You never know how a user will try to interact with your element.
-They might set a property in JavaScript, and then expect to be able to read that value using an API like <code>getAttribute</code>.
+  You never know how a user will interact with your element.
+They might set a property in JavaScript, and then expect to read that value using an API like <code>getAttribute()</code>.
 If every attribute has a corresponding property, and both of them reflect, it will make it easier for users to work with your element.
 In other words, calling
   <code>setAttribute('foo', value)</code> should also set a corresponding
-  <code>foo</code> property.
-And vice versa.
+  <code>foo</code> property and vice versa.
 There are, of course, exceptions to
   this rule.
 You shouldn't reflect high frequency properties, e.g.
   <code>currentTime</code> in a video player.
 Use your best judgment.
 If it
-  seems like a likely a user will interact with a property or attribute, and it's not burdensome to reflect it, then do so.
+  seems like a user will interact with a property or attribute, and it's not burdensome to reflect it, then do so.
       </td>
     </tr>